Knob-and-tube wiring

 Knob-and-tube wiring (K&T wiring) is an early standardized method of electrical wiring in buildings.
 It was common in North America and Japan starting in the 1880s, remaining prevalent until the 1940s in North America and the early 1960s in Japan.

 It consisted of single-insulated copper conductors run within wall or ceiling cavities, passing through joist and stud drill-holes via protective porcelain insulating tubes, and supported along their length on nailed-down porcelain knob insulators.
 Where conductors entered a wiring device such as a lamp or switch, or were pulled into a wall, they were protected by flexible cloth insulating sleeving called loom.
 The first insulation was asphalt-saturated cotton cloth, then rubber became common.
 Wire splices in such installations were twisted together for good mechanical strength, then soldered and wrapped with rubber insulating tape and friction tape (asphalt saturated cloth), or made inside metal junction boxes.

 Knob-and-tube wiring was eventually displaced from interior wiring systems because of the high cost of installation compared with use of power cables, which combined both power conductors of a circuit in one run (and which later included grounding conductors).
+Also, the cloth insulation is considered a fire hazard as it eventually dries out and crumbles.

-At present, new concealed knob-and-tube installations are permitted in the U.S. by special permission.
+At present, new concealed knob-and-tube installations are allowed in the U.S. only by special permission.